dotnet/csharpstandard/standard/statements.md

 > In other words, the location of a local function declaration doesn’t affect the reachability of any statements in the containing function. *end example*

 If the type of the argument to a local function is `dynamic`, the function to be called must be resolved at compile time, not runtime.

+A static local function

+- May not reference instance members from an implicit or explicit `this` or `base` reference.
+- May reference `static` members from the enclosing scope.
+- May reference `constant` definitions from the enclosing scope.
+- May use `nameof()` to reference locals, parameters, or `this` or `base` from the enclosing scope.
+- May capture state from an enclosing static local function, but may not capture state outside the enclosing static local function.
+The same rules apply to a lambda.
+- May not be invoked in an expression tree.

+Overload resolution of a call within a local function is not affected by whether the local function is static.

+Removing the `static` modifier from a local function in a valid program does not change the meaning of the program.

 ## 13.7 Expression statements